eXascaleInfolab/clubmark/README.md

 ## Dependencies
 ### Fundamental
-* Python (or [pypy](http://pypy.org/) for the fast execution)
+- Python (or [pypy](http://pypy.org/) for the fast execution)

 ### Libraries
-* [hirecs](http://www.lumais.com/hirecs/) for modularity evaluation of overlapping community structure with results compatible to the standard modularity
+- [hirecs](http://www.lumais.com/hirecs/) for modularity evaluation of overlapping community structure with results compatible to the standard modularity

+  > Note: This functionality is in the dev version of the HiReCS 2 and is not yet pushed to the public hirecs repository.
+Please write me if you need it.

-* [python-igraph](http://igraph.org/python/) for Louvain algorithm evaluation by NMIs (because the original implementation does not provide convenient output of the communities to evaluate NMIs): `$ pip install python-igraph`
+- [python-igraph](http://igraph.org/python/) for Louvain algorithm evaluation by NMIs (because the original implementation does not provide convenient output of the communities to evaluate NMIs): `$ pip install python-igraph`

 > Note:
 - `hirecs` depends on libstdc++.so.6: version GLIBCXX_3.4.20 (precompiled version for modularity evaluation).
 To install it on Ubuntu use: `sudo apt-get install libstdc++6` or